BlendingJake/JTools-Py/README.md

 ]
 <field>: any valid `JQL` query
 <op>: See list below
-<value>: Anything that makes sense for the operator
+<value>: Any valid value for the operator, or
+    { "query": <JQL query> } to have a value which is a query
 ```
  * `convert_ints`: `bool` Corresponds with the argument with the same name in `Query`.
 Determines
  whether digit only fields are treated as integers or strings.
 Defaults to `true`.